lzl124631x/svg_viewer/README.md

 Wow!
 It's so fascinating reviewing this repo.

 I spent half a year during my postgraduate implementing HTML render engine.
-It's way too difficult for one person, I was exhausted and found that it's really hard to expend the code due to my inexperience.
+It's way too difficult for one person, I was exhausted and found that it's really hard to expand the code due to my inexperience.

 My professor recommended me to build and learn from WebKit.
 I did it and learned a lot.
 And at the same time, he recommended me to implement a relatively much easier render engine -- SVG render engine, because there are much less types of elements in SVG than HTML.
 So I switched to implement this SVG render engine.